Relativity theory in time-space

 A frame is \emph{at rest with respect to the time-space} if the vector $v$ is the zero vector of $S$. \end{defi} Consider the derivative of the above equality by $\tau$.
 We get that

 showing that for such a homotopic mapping, which is constant in the time $O(\tau)$, is a line with direction vector $v$ through the origin of the time space.
-Similarly in the case when $v$ is the zero vector it is a vertical (parallel to $T$) line-segment through $O$.
+Similarly, in the case when $v$ is the zero vector it is a vertical (parallel to $T$) line-segment through $O$.

-We can re-define the concept of time-axes,too.
+We can re-define the concept of time-axes, too.

-\begin{defi} The \emph{time-axis} of the time-space model is the world-line $O(\tau)$ of such a particle which moves with constant velocity with respect to the time-space and starts from the origin.
+\begin{defi} The \emph{time-axis} of the time-space model is the world-line $O(\tau)$ of such a particle which moves at a constant velocity with respect to the time-space and starts from the origin.
 More precisely, for the world-line $\left(O(\tau),\tau\right)$ we have $\mathbf{K}(O,\tau)=0$ and hence with a given vector $v\in S$,

 \end{defi}